We Believe Bilingualism Matters

-Using more than one language is often undervalued or misunderstood.
 Find out the facts about acquiring, learning and using more than one language from experts around the world.
-Keep up to date with resources, events and news from our network.
-Contact the Bilingualism Matters members closest to you on our BM Network page.
+Keep up to date with resources, events and news from our network of branches and members.

-Our annual interdisciplinary research conference is online again this year, with a two-day programme packed with the latest bilingualism research.
-The call for papers is now closed and registration will open end of July.
+Our annual interdisciplinary research conference is on again this year, with a two-day programme packed with the latest bilingualism research.
+Call for abstracts open now!

 Do you apologise for your poor foreign language skills in multilingual encounters?
 Find out about the hidden social effects of this common monolingual practice.